ibiscp/Rocket-Lander/README.md

 Prioritize experience replay
 ----------------------------

-Another improvement also possible is to change the way the memory is used to generate the batches to train, instead of generating a random batch, it is possible to select those samples that it can learn more with [@prioritizedExperienceReplay].
+Another improvement also possible is to change the way the memory is used to generate the batches to train, instead of generating a random batch, it is possible to select those samples that it can learn more with.

 In order to attribute a value for the samples, it is necessary to calculate an error between the $Q(s,a)$ and its target $T(S)$: